ravel-net/ravel-net.github.io/manual.md

 -------------------------

 ### Ravel Overview
 Ravel allows multiple applications to execute simultaneously and collectively drive network control.
 This is accomplished through _orchestration_.
-A Ravel user sets priorities on the orchestrated applications using the ordering passed to the `orch` application.
+A Ravel user sets priorities on the orchestrated applications using the ordering passed to the `orch load` command.
 (For more details, see the orchestration demo in the [Walkthrough]({{site.url}}walkthrough#part-4-orchestration).)

-Applications can _propose_ updates (through an insertion, deletion, or update to one of its views), which are then checked against all other orchestrated applications' policies.
+Applications can _propose_ updates (through an insertion, deletion, or update to one of its views), which are then checked against the policies of all other orchestrated applications.
 If the proposed update violates the constraints of another application, a higher priority application can overwrite the update.

 #### Ravel Base Tables

-Ravel uses a flat representation of the network and exposes the topology and forwarding tables as tables.
-Tables that may be of interest to applications are described below.
+Ravel uses a flat representation of the network and exposes the topology and forwarding tables as SQL tables.
+Tables that may be of interest to applications are:

 {% highlight sql%}
 /* Topology table - pairs of connected nodes